 Practice Areas: Adjustment Disorders, Anxiety, Cognitive Behavioral Therapy (Cbt), Depression, Disability Counseling, Existential Therapy, Faith-Based Counseling, General Mental Health Counseling, Gerontological Counseling, Grief Counseling, Individual Counseling, Mindful Self-Compassion (Msc)

 M.A.
 Human Resources and Substance Abuse, Ottawa University

 Practice Areas: Trauma, Anxiety, PTSD, Grief, Life Transitions, Women’s Focused Issues, LGBTQ+, Parenting, Depression, Couples Counseling, Family Counseling, Faith-based Counseling, General Mental Health Counseling

 Specialties: Anxiety, CBT, Depression, Grief Counseling, Couples Counseling, LGBTQ+, Mindfulness, Family Counseling, General Mental Health Counseling, Women-Focused Issues/New Mothers Counseling, and ACT (Acceptance and Commitment Therapy)

 We’re here for you.

-Our marriage counselers apply professional expertise and understanding to provide the best holistic counseling services in Paradise Valley, AZ.
+Our marriage counselors apply professional expertise and understanding to provide the best holistic counseling services in Mesa, AZ.

 A 10-min consultation can help you determine whether our services would be the right fit for you.
 Call us today for a free phone consultation.